.WAV File Extension

 3.8 | 427 Votes

 What is a WAV file?

-A WAV file is an audio file saved in the WAVE format, which is a standard digital audio file format utilized for storing waveform data.
-WAV files may contain audio recordings with different sampling rates and bitrates but are often saved in a 44.1 KHz, 16-bit, stereo format, which is the standard format used for CD audio.
+A WAV file is an audio file saved in the WAVE format, a standard digital audio file format utilized for storing waveform data.
+WAV files may contain audio recordings with different sampling rates and bitrates but are often saved in a 44.1 kHz, 16-bit, stereo format, which is the standard format used for CD audio.

-The WAVE format is based on the Resource Interchange File Format (RIFF), which is a file container format primarily used for saving video and sound.
+The WAVE format is based on the Resource Interchange File Format (RIFF), a file container format primarily used to save video and sound.
 Microsoft and IBM jointly developed the WAVE format in the early-1990s adopting WAV files as the primary option for saving raw, uncompressed audio in Microsoft Windows.

 WAV files are similar to .AIF files, which are saved in the Audio Interchange File Format (AIFF) and are more common on Macintosh systems.
 However, WAV files are more often saved and played on Windows computers rather than Macs.

 NOTE: WAV is short for "Waveform Audio File Format" and is pronounced "wave."

 How to open a WAV file

 You can open WAV files with various programs in Windows, macOS, and Linux.
 Microsoft Windows Media Player (bundled with Windows), Microsoft Groove Music (bundled with Windows), and Apple Music (bundled with macOS) can open WAV files.

 You can also open the audio files with third-party applications, such as VideoLAN VLC media player (multiplatform), Clementine (multiplatform), Eltima Elmedia Player (macOS), and olimsoft OPlayer (iOS).